adamaviv/si485h-f18/units/unit_06.md

 }
 ```

-Let's see if we can overwrite test~val~ with any integer of our
+Let's see if we can overwrite test<sub>val</sub> with any integer of our
 choosing.
 To start with, let's see if we can change 0x00414141 to
 0xEEDDCCBB.